-Wenatchee Reclamation District, an irrigation district, was formed in 1915 and operates under the law of the state of Washington's title 87 and is governed by an elected three-member board.
-The Wenatchee Reclamation District is a special purpose local government and provides irrigation water to its assessment payers.
+Columbia Irrigation District was incorporated on December 3, 1917 and operates under the laws of the state of Washington applicable to an irrigation district.
+The district is a special purpose local government and provides irrigation water services.

-The District reports financial activity in accordance with the Cash Basis Budgeting, Accounting and Reporting System (BARS) Manual prescribed by the State Auditor's Office under the authority of Washington State law, Chapter 43.09 RCW.
+The district reports financial activity in accordance with the Cash Basis Budgeting, Accounting and Reporting System (BARS) Manual prescribed by the State Auditor's Office under the authority of Washington State law, Chapter 43.09 RCW.
 This manual prescribes a financial reporting framework that differs from generally accepted accounting principles (GAAP) in the following manner:

-- Financial transactions are recognized on a cash basis of accounting as described below. - Government-wide statements, as defined in GAAP, are not presented. - All funds are presented, rather than a focus on major funds. - The Schedule of Liabilities is required to be presented with the financial statements as supplementary information. - Supplementary information required by GAAP is not presented. - Ending balances are not presented using the classifications defined in GAAP.
+- Financial transactions are recognized on a cash basis of accounting as described below. - Component units are required to be disclosed but are not included in the financial statements. - Government-wide statements, as defined in GAAP, are not presented. - All funds are presented, rather than a focus on major funds. - The Schedule of Liabilities is required to be presented with the financial statements as supplementary information. - Supplementary information required by GAAP is not presented. - Ending balances for proprietary funds are presented using classifications that are different from the ending net position classifications in GAAP.